 Colombia: Quarterly Meeting

-Tomorrow (14 October), the Security Council will hold an open briefing on Colombia.
-Special Representative and head of the UN Verification Mission in Colombia Carlos Ruiz Massieu will brief on recent developments and the Secretary-General’s latest 90-day report on the mission, which covers the period from 26 June to 24 September.
-Two civil society representatives, an indigenous youth leader and an Afro-Colombian activist, will also brief the Council.
-Colombia will be represented by its Vice President and Minister of Foreign Affairs, Marta Lucía Ramírez.
+Tomorrow (12 April), the Security Council will hold an open briefing on Colombia.
+Special Representative and head of the UN Verification Mission in Colombia Carlos Ruiz Massieu will brief on recent developments and the Secretary-General’s latest 90-day report on the mission, which covers the period from 28 December 2021 to 25 March.
+President Iván Duque of Colombia will represent his country at the meeting, which will be chaired by Lord (Tariq) Ahmad of Wimbledon, UK Minister of State for South Asia, North Africa, the UN and the Commonwealth.
 Closed consultations are scheduled to follow the open briefing.

-Council members may underscore the importance of dialogue between the parties to address both the short-term and long-term challenges to the implementation of the peace agreement.
+At tomorrow’s meeting, several members may call for increased dialogue between various parties on issues relating to the implementation of the peace agreement, especially considering the uncertainties that may arise after the inauguration of a new administration and the progress in transitional justice processes.
 In this regard, they may encourage the sides to utilise mechanisms established by the 2016 agreement, such as the Commission for the Follow-up, Promotion and Verification of the Implementation of the Final Agreement (CSIVI).
-Council member Norway— which serves as a guarantor of the 2016 peace agreement, along with Cuba— participates in CSIVI meetings.
-Some members, most notably Russia, have been calling on the government to engage in dialogue with armed groups which are not signatory to the peace agreement, such as the guerrilla group Ejército de Liberación Nacional (ELN).
+Council member Norway—which serves as a guarantor of the 2016 peace agreement, along with Cuba—participates in CSIVI meetings, while representatives of other member states, such as the UK, join these meetings as observers.